OrionSkywalker/SDLC/README.md

 # "After exposure to Agile and Scrum methodologies, I feel that my approach to developing programs will be less concerned with definitions that may change.
 I feel that focus on delivering working software is the prime directive.
 The Agile process that I value most is rolling wave planning."
 # What does it mean to be a good team member in software development?
 # "Being a good team member in software development means following the principles behind the Agile Manifesto, as well as being a person who has learned how to convey their opinions effectively to others in a professional manner.
 Chief among Agile principles, in my opinion, is the constant reflection and tuning in order to become a more effective team of software developers."
+## Please find, in the included files, a copy of the Sprint Review and Retrospective completed as part of the course final project.